Woman Hiking Rocky Alpine Trail with Teal Backpack

 How to Choose a Women’s Hiking Backpack That Actually Fits

 Picking the right pack is not really about features.
 It is about fit.
 A pack with all the right pockets and panels in the world will not help you if it distributes weight onto the wrong parts of your body.
-These are the things that actually matter.
+These are the things that actually matter on the trail.

 Torso Length, Not Total Height